 - Have project groups walk away from the event with a working prototype for their portfolio, confidence in themselves, and the desire to participate in future hackathons.

 - Added Bonus: Groups continue working together to expand their working prototypes.

 LadyHacks values diversity of age, race, economic status, gender expression, size, physical ability, developmental ability, learning styles, nationality, religion, thought, citizenship status, and sexual orientation.
 We welcome all disciplines and interests, experience levels, and skill sets.
 We promote respect and do not tolerate racism, sexism, homophobia, or other discriminatory behavior or expression.

 LadyHacks acknowledges the complicated nature of the word “women,” knowing it may not work for many, and can feel unwelcoming or alienating for some.
-We recognize the imperfection of language, and we use * to specifically and intentionally include cis women, trans, genderqueer, intersex, and queer people who identify as women.
+We recognize the imperfection of language, and we use * to specifically and intentionally include cis women, trans, non-binary, agender, intersex, and queer people.

 Safe Space Policy

 LadyHacks is a learning space.
 It is a safe space.
 For us, safety is the “freedom from the fear or threat of harm (physical, emotional, or mental) and from danger, risk, or injury.”
 We define safe space as:

 A place where anyone can relax and be fully self-expressed, without fear of being made to feel uncomfortable, unwelcome, or unsafe on account of biological sex, race/ethnicity, sexual orientation, gender identity or expression, cultural background, age, or physical or mental ability; a place where the rules guard each person’s self-respect and dignity and strongly encourage everyone to respect others. [via]

 To further our mission of making this event a supportive, non-threatening environment, LadyHacks employs the following safe space policies: